Naresh240/jenkins-with-GithubWebhook/README.md

   Click on Build
 # Change code in Github repo
-  Build will happen automatically as show in below image
+  Build will happen automatically as show in below image: